1099 Forms

 The IRS requires you to e-file if you have to file 10 or more information returns of any type for the year, including 1099-MISC.

 With bulk upload via CSV/Excel, you can pull data from the spreadsheet and auto-populate 1099-MISC Box 1 data.
-You can even integrate with your existing accounting software (QuickBooks Online, Sage, Xero, Tipalti, etc.), and pull payee and payment data directly.
+You can even integrate with your existing accounting software (QuickBooks Online, Sage, Xero, Tipalti, etc.) and pull payee and payment data directly from the software.

 Tax1099 also supports manual data entry with guided form fields if you're dealing with a smaller volume or one-off payees 1099 MISC for rental property owners.